 Person-to-person payments are digital payments made between two individuals.
 The sender initiates the payment, and the recipient receives the funds in real time.

 Peer-to-peer payments are made through mobile apps, online banking platforms, or text messages.

 Person-to-person payments are convenient for both consumers and businesses.
 Consumers can send money to anyone, anytime, without the hassle of having to carry cash or write a check.
 Meanwhile, companies can receive payments quickly and easily without waiting for a check to clear.

 How do P2P Payments work?

-P2p payments are also becoming increasingly popular for more significant transactions, such as home and car purchases.
-Person-to-person payments are expected to continue growing in popularity, with experts predicting that p2p payments will exceed $355 billion by 2024.
+Peer-to-peer payments are also popular for more significant transactions, such as home and car purchases.
+Experts expect them to continue growing in popularity, exceeding $355 billion annually by 2024.

 Should your Business Accept P2P Payments?

-The biggest fallbacks to p2p payments are fees and legality.
-Payment apps typically charge a small fee for each transaction, and there are also some legal considerations to p2p payments, such as money laundering and tax evasion.
-However, as long as you are aware of these matters and take the necessary precautions, person-to-person payments can greatly increase your business’s revenue and efficiency.
+The biggest fallbacks to P2P payments are fees and legality.
+Payment apps typically charge a small fee for each transaction, and there are also some legal considerations to P2P payments, such as money laundering and tax evasion.
+However, as long as you’re aware of these matters and take the necessary precautions, person-to-person payments can significantly increase your business's revenue and efficiency.

 Contact a SeamlessChex representative to see if this avenue of payment is right for your business.
 P2P payments are just one way SeamlessChex helps companies to streamline their operations and increase sales.
 To learn more about how we can help you, visit our website or give us a call today.